Gardener-gg/email-lookup-benchmark/README.md

 - Credit based payment scheme and don't push too hard into setting up recurring payments
 #### Cons
 - Generated token expires in 1 hr so you have to refresh it everytime
+- No metered billing
+- Unused credits are not rolled over to next month
 #### Sample Json output for email finder
 ```json
 {